-In 2017, the Company established a technology collaboration with Ginkgo Bioworks, Inc. ("Ginkgo").
-In June 2019, in connection with the issuance to Ginkgo of an aggregate of 6,340,771 shares of common stock and Pre-Funded warrants to purchase an aggregate of 2,548,117 common stock (See Note 7), the Company expanded its collaboration and entered into an agreement with Ginkgo for the research and development of engineered microbial therapeutic products.
+In 2017, the Company established a technology collaboration with Ginkgo.
+In June 2019, the Company expanded its collaboration and entered into an agreement with Ginkgo for the research and development of engineered microbial therapeutic products (See Note 7).
 Under the 2019 expanded agreement, the Company made a prepayment to Ginkgo of \$30.0 million for its foundry services that will be provided to the Company over an initial term of five years.
-The prepayment of foundry services is recorded in Prepaid expenses and other current assets and Prepaid research and development, net of current portion on the June 30, 2020 consolidated balance sheet.
-At June 30, 2020, the Company had remaining balances of \$11.5 million and \$6.9 million of current and non-current pre-paid research and development costs related to this transaction, respectively.
+The prepayment of foundry services is recorded in Prepaid expenses and other current assets and Prepaid research and development, net of current portion on the June 30, 2021 consolidated balance sheet.
+At June 30, 2021, the Company had remaining balances of \$4.5 million and \$7.5 million of current and non-current pre-paid research and development costs related to this transaction, respectively.
 Upon the expiration of such initial term and, if applicable, an additional period, any portion of the prepayment that has not been used to purchase services from Ginkgo will be retained by Ginkgo.